sz2404/PUI2018_sz2404/HW12_sz2404/README.md

 Due to time constraints, I only finished partially of Part 2 but I plan to learn and finish it later.

 ## Collaboration:
 I consulted Change (Angel) Liu and Alia Kasem.
 We had discussions on Fast Fourier Transform which helped me understand the Part 1 of the assignment better so I was able to plot and identify the results.
+I also consulted Te Du (a former CUSP folk) on for loops writing.

 ## Reference:
 Many reference links are cited as statements throughout the notebook.